oliverwkim/oliverwkim.github.io/_posts/2024-09-15-The-Mountain-To-Climb.md

 <div style="clear: both; margin-bottom: 2em;"></div>
 <div id="forecasts"></div>

-As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in [extreme poverty](https://ourworldindata.org/extreme-poverty).
 With this tool, you can calculate how long it will take for developing countries to reach higher income levels--the mountain to climb, so to speak--under a range of growth scenarios, ranging from the pessimistic to the optimistic.

 The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between countries.
+(Data is current as of 2023.)
 Some stark examples:

 * At its average historical growth rate, it will take over **300 years** for <button value="Guinea-Bissau" id="example">🇬🇼 Guinea-Bissau</button> to reach the 2019 GDP per capita of its former colonizer Portugal.